VaishnaviGowdaR/Python-Programs/README.md

 # Python-Programs
-The Basic Python Programs For Beginners
+The Basic Python Programs For Beginners.